 Both the historical and modern literature/knowledge that exists concerning the medicinal effects of Chinese herbs pertains only to those herbs that are indigenous to China.
 For this reason, it is necessary to utilize herbs of Chinese origin.
 Most of these herb species are also only found in China.

 We exclusively source the herbs we use from internationally recognized suppliers who meet or exceed rigorous GMP (Good Manufacturing Processing) standards and include laboratory testing for contaminants such as sulfur, pesticides, and heavy metals as part of their manufacturing process.
 This ensures that the herbs are grown, harvested, processed, and packaged according to the conditions necessary to ensure their safety and potency.
 Some of our importers also subject the products to secondary independent laboratory testing in the United States.

 Whenever possible, we choose to use suppliers who support the utilization of agricultural practices conducive to environmental, economic and social sustainability (GAP, Good Agricultural Practice).

 What type of training is required to become a practitioner of Chinese medicine and acupuncturist?

 Currently in Ontario, training usually begins following the successful completion of a minimum two years of full-time study at the post-secondary level.
 Following acceptance into a school of traditional Chinese medicine, a program of study consisting of approximately 3200 hours follows which normally requires a period of four standard full-time academic years to complete.
-In the United States, this level of training leads to the granting of a Masters degree in Acupuncture and Oriental Medicine.

 Within the practitioner’s diploma program, as presently offered in Ontario academies of TCM, courses in TCM theory, acupuncture, herbology, and the biological sciences, among others, are undertaken along with hundreds of hours of clinical internship.